kars-workshop/2022/cfp.md

 * **Position/Discussion Papers** describe novel and innovative ideas.
 Position papers may also comprise an analysis of currently unsolved problems, or review these problems from a new perspective, in order to contribute to a better understanding of these problems in the research community.
 We expect that such papers will guide future research by highlighting critical assumptions, motivating the difficulty of a certain problem or explaining why current techniques are not sufficient, possibly corroborated by quantitative and qualitative arguments. **The Position/Discussion papers must have a length of minimum 2 and maximum 3 pages (plus an unlimited number of pages for references).** Original Position/Discussion accepted papers will be included in the CEUR on-line Workshop proceedings.
 Selected Position/Discussion papers will be invited as oral presentations.

 The review process is **single-blind**.
 Submitted papers will be evaluated according to their originality, technical content, style, clarity, and relevance to the workshop.
-Moreover, following the RecSys 2021 guidelines, reviewers will be asked to comment on whether the length is appropriate for the contribution.
+Moreover, following the RecSys 2022 guidelines, reviewers will be asked to comment on whether the length is appropriate for the contribution.
 Shorter papers should generally report on advances that can be described, set into context, and evaluated concisely.
 Longer papers should reflect substantial contributions of lasting value.
 Short and long paper submissions must be original work and may not be under submission to another venue at the time of review.
 Accepted papers will appear in the **workshop proceedings**.

-Submission will be through Easychair at [https://easychair.org/conferences/?conf=kars2021](https://easychair.org/conferences/?conf=kars2021).
+Submission will be through Easychair at [https://easychair.org/conferences/?conf=kars2022](https://easychair.org/conferences/?conf=kars2022).

 ## Important Dates
-* **Paper submissions due**: <s>July 29th</s> August 12th, 2021
+* **Paper submissions due**: August 5th, 2022
-* **Paper acceptance notification**: <s>August 21th</s> August 28th, 2021
+* **Paper acceptance notification**: August 27th, 2022
-* **Camera ready deadline**: <s>August 28th</s> September 5th, 2021
+* **Camera ready deadline**: September 10th, 2022
-* **Workshop day**: Sep 27th - Oct 1st, 2021
+* **Workshop day**: Sep 18th-23rd, 2022

 Deadlines refer to 23:59 (11:59pm) in the AoE (Anywhere on Earth) time zone.